fpenalosa/fpenalosa.github.io/README.md

 ### Projects
 #### 2023-2024

-## Optimal Conditions for Cycling in Chicago
-### Overview
-Involving a Python-based regression model using a dataset of Chicago's weather conditions, the goal is to predict the optimal days and times for bicycle riding.
-By correlating historical weather data with bike usage patterns, we provide insights into the best conditions that encourage cycling in the city.

-### Features
-- Exploratory data analysis of weather conditions and bike usage in Chicago.
-- Regression models to predict peak bicycling times based on weather data.
-- Visualization of model predictions against actual bike usage data.

-### Technologies Used
-- Python
-- pandas for data manipulation
-- NumPy for numerical computations
-- scikit-learn for building regression models
-- Matplotlib and Seaborn for visualizing data

 ## Prediction of Low Birthweight in Python
 ### Overview
 This project develops a classification model in Python to predict low birthweight using birthweight metrics.